JackRowntree/cable-task/README.md

 * Adding a field indicating date of ingestion adds some context to this raw data.

 #### Extract
 * Sends a `SELECT * ` query to the pre-extract db.
-An improvement would be some logic in this SQL query to handle duplicates rather than doing reading threm all into memory.
-This would also require some digging into why the duplicates might exist.
+An improvement would be some logic in this SQL query to handle duplicates rather than reading them all into memory.
+This would also require some digging into why the duplicates might exist, and which should be retained.
 * Runs `pandera` schema checks - I just added one to validate the postcodes which are later used for the transformations.
 However this functionality could be easily expanded for a proper schema/QA step.
 * Ideally, the extract stage would push to a third `extract` db to store deduplicated data, however I didn't get round to this due to time shortage.